sunmck/seagrass_classification/README.md

 # Seagrass Classificaion in the North Frisian Wadden Sea

 ## Introduction
+Seagrass meadows are a valuable ecosystem on Earth due to their provision of vital ecosystem services and contribution to climate change mitigation and adaption through carbon sequestration and coastal protection.
+Thus, their monitoring and protection is of inevitable relevance.
 The three R scripts `0-datadownload.R`, `1-classifiaction.R` and `2-results.R` perform a complete workflow of seagrass classification in the North Frisian Wadden Sea.
 Necessary data is provided in the folder `data`.

 ## Description of the Scripts